ukgscc/terraform-aws-mtasts/README.md

-# MTA-STS/TLS-RPT AWS Module
+# Deploying MTA-STS and TLS-RPT using AWS

 This repo contains a module and example code for deploying an [MTS-STS](https://tools.ietf.org/html/rfc8461) and [TLS-RPT](https://tools.ietf.org/html/rfc8460) policy for a domin in AWS using [Terraform](https://www.terraform.io/).

 This consists of using:
 - an AWS API Gateway Endpoint with a custom domain to host the MTA-STS policy
 - a TLS certificate provided by AWS ACM
-- AWS Route53 to configure the DNS resource records for MTA-STS and TLS-RPT
+- AWS Route 53 to configure the DNS resource records for MTA-STS and TLS-RPT

-If the Route53 domain is not natively hosted in the AWS account, a new Route53 zone is created called mta-sts.
+If the Route 53 domain is not natively hosted in the AWS account (see Option 2 below), a new Route 53 zone is created called mta-sts.

 ## Prerequisites
 In order to complete this activity you will need: